Product Design · UX Research · Game Design · Full-Stack Engineering

 Design your database schema like your life depends on it.

-Schema drift caused 80% of my bugs.
+Schema drift caused 80% of our bugs.
 Column names changed, constraints didn't match, types were wrong.
-If I started over, I'd spend a full day just on the schema before writing any frontend code.
+If we started over, I'd push for a full day just on the schema before writing any frontend code.

 Constraints breed creativity.

-One HTML file.
-No frameworks.
-No build step.
-These weren't limitations — they forced me to think harder about architecture and kept scope manageable.
+Deliberate constraints forced us to think harder about architecture and kept scope manageable.
 The app shipped because of the constraints, not despite them.

 If you're building with AI, write the manual first.